-On Saturday, October 28th, 1995, the Atlanta Braves defeated the Cleveland Indians at Atlanta-Fulton County Stadium in Atlanta to win the 91st World Series four games to two.
-It was the third (and as of this writing, most recent) World Series championship for the Braves franchise and the second that was won in Georgia.
+On Saturday, October 26th, 1996, the New York Yankees defeated the Atlanta Braves at Yankee Stadium in New York to win the 92nd World Series four games to two.
+It was the 23rd World Series championship for the Yankees franchise and the 28th that was won in New York.
 These are the top five players that I felt most stood out during the series.

-Maddux took player of the game in game one, as he earned a complete game with no earned runs allowed on a pair of hits and no walks as the Braves were able to start off the series with a 3-2 win.
+Maddux scored player of the game honors in game two, going eight innings with no earned runs allowed on six hits and no walks as the Braves claimed a 4-0 victory.

 Players of the Game Breakdown: